quipucords/quipucords/docs/source/install_scripted.rst

 Installing without Internet Connectivity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If you choose the offline option to run the installer, these associated dependencies must be installed.
+If you choose the offline option to run the installer, the following associated dependencies must be installed.

 **Server Dependencies:**